 zfp and fpzip were both designed for compressing logically regular 1D, 2D, or 3D arrays of single- or double-precision floating-point numbers that exhibit spatial coherence (e.g. regularly sampled functions), and should not be used to compress unstructured data such as triangle mesh geometry, unorganized point sets, or streams of unrelated numbers.
 Think of fpzip as the floating-point analogue to PNG image compression, and zfp as advanced JPEG for floating-point arrays.
 Source code for both compressors is available for download below.

-zfp is an open source C/C++ library for compressed floating-point arrays that support very high throughput read and write random access. zfp was written by Peter Lindstrom at Lawrence Livermore National Laboratory, and is based on the algorithm described in the following paper:
+zfp is an open source C/C++ library for compressed floating-point arrays that support very high throughput read and write random access. zfp was written by Peter Lindstrom at Lawrence Livermore National Laboratory, and is loosely based on the algorithm described in the following paper:

 zfp was designed to achieve high compression ratios and therefore uses lossy but optionally error-bounded compression.
 Although bit-for-bit lossless compression is not always possible, zfp is usually accurate to within machine epsilon in near-lossless mode, and is often orders of magnitude more accurate and faster than other lossy compressors.

 For more information on zfp, please see the tabs on the left.